 November is Diabetes Awareness Month.
-The severity of Diabetes in the United States is continuously growing.
-Diabetes is the seventh leading cause of death in the United States, according to the CDC.
-Diabetes is the number one cause of kidney failure, lower-limb amputations, and adult blindness.
+The severity of diabetes in the United States is continuously growing.
+Diabetes is the seventh leading cause of death in the U.S., according to the CDC.
+Diabetes is the number one cause of kidney failure, lower-limb amputations and adult blindness.
 The CDC reports that in the last 20 years, the number of adults diagnosed with diabetes has more than doubled.

-Again, this year, AANP and Know Your Diabetes have teamed up to help NPs fight this ever-increasing health crisis.
+This year, the American Association of Nurse Practitioners® (AANP) and the Know Your Diabetes by Heart™ initiative have teamed up once again to help nurse practitioners (NPs) fight this ever-increasing health crisis.

-The Know Diabetes by Heart initiative, a collaboration between the American Heart Association® (AHA) and the American Diabetes Association (ADA), is designed to address the combined national health impact of T2DM and cardiovascular disease (CVD) by providing tools and resources for both patients and providers.
+The Know Diabetes by Heart initiative, a collaboration between the American Heart Association® (AHA) and the American Diabetes Association (ADA), is designed to address the combined national health impact of type 2 diabetes (T2DM) and cardiovascular disease (CVD) by providing tools and resources for both patients and providers.

 “We know that those living with diabetes are twice as likely to develop heart disease compared to those without diabetes,” said Steven Embree, VP of Communications for the American Heart Association.
 “Additionally, research has shown that only about half of people over 45 who are living with type 2 diabetes recognize that they have an increased risk of heart disease or stroke.
 So, in 2018, we collaborated with the American Diabetes Association to launch the Know Diabetes by Heart program in an effort to raise awareness among those impacted of their increased risks, provide them resources to better manage their own heart health and also support health care providers in educating their patients.”